garyaiki/dendrites/README.md

 `> it:testOnly com.github.garyaiki.dendrites.kafka.stream.KafkaStreamSpec`

+Note: sometimes Kafka tests interfere with each other, if one fails, exit sbt, then re-run.

 ###### After tests, delete topic
 List topics

 `bin/kafka-topics.sh --zookeeper localhost:2181 --list`

-Delete topic, this may not happen right away
+Delete topic, this may not happen right away.
+The topic `_consumerOffsets` can't be deleted from the command line.
+[Kafka Tool](http://kafkatool.com) is a GUI tool and free for personal use.

 `bin/kafka-topics.sh --delete --zookeeper localhost:2181 --topic account-topic`